con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > mchod pa chen po 'dod chags che/ /
 > sems can thams cad dga' bar byed/ /
 > mchod pa chen po zhe sdang che/ /
-> nyon mongs kun gyi dgra che ba/ / (30)
+> nyon mongs kun gyi dgra che ba/ /

 > mchod pa chen po 'dod chags che/ /
 > sems can thams cad dga' bar byed/ /
 > mchod pa chen po zhe sdang che/ /
-> nyon mongs kun gyi dgra che ba/ / (30)
+> nyon mongs kun gyi dgra che ba/ /

 Great feast[^30-1] who takes the form of great passion,
 Producing bliss in every sentient being,
 Great feast who takes the form of great anger,
 Great enemy of every mental affliction, (30)

 [^30-1]: We use the word 'feast' in the sense of a festival, particularly one that involves religious worship.

 * The Sanskrit *maha* generally means 'festival' (*utsava*), while the verbal root √*maha* has the sense of 'to worship'.
-The Tibetan translation seem to reflect *maha* in the sense of worship (as does VV: mahaśabdena pūjābhidhīyate), but the meaning of 'festival' should also not be excluded.
+The Tibetan translation seem to reflect *maha* in the sense of worship (as does VV: *mahaśabdena pūjābhidhīyate*), but the meaning of 'festival' should also not be excluded.
 'Feast' seems like an appropriate comprise for an English translation.

 > mahāmahamahāmoho mūḍhadhīmohasūdanaḥ |